It's not how you start; it's how you finish.

 Two stories got me to thinking about this.
 In 1 Chronicles 9:20, it says, "Phinehas son of Eleazar had been in charge of the gatekeepers in earlier times and the Lord had been with him.

 This verse tells us that he started great.
-He was a leader in charge of the gatekeepers, which was about 200 men.
+He was a leader in charge of the gatekeepers, which were about 200 men.
 But something happened, and he got prideful, arrogant, and started doing things his own way.
 He was being unteachable and disobeyed the Lord and ended up dying way too young.

 The second story in 1 Chronicles 10:13 tells us about Saul.
 He died because he was unfaithful to the Lord.
 He failed to obey the Lord's command, and he even consulted a medium instead of asking the Lord for guidance.
 So the Lord killed him and turned the kingdom over to David, son of Jess.

 Again, Saul started as a great leader, but he got prideful, jealous, and focused on himself.
-He began taking matters into his own hands, getting advice from the wrong people and ended up dying in battle.
+He began taking matters into his own hands, getting advice from the wrong people, and ended up dying in battle.

 Both men started great but died young, not leaving a good legacy to follow.